louis-hildebrand/Genetics-Questions/README.md

 # Genetics-Questions

-This program provides practice questions for the genetics unit of 101-NYA-05 (General Biology I) at John Abbott College
+This program provides practice questions for the genetics unit of 101-NYA-05 (General Biology I) at John Abbott College.